With Mindset Makeover 2: #RadicalResponsibility course launching, I think I owe you a confession:

 Want more pep talks + actual tools you can use IN REAL TIME to turn around your perspective?
 I am sharing a lot more stories from my own life and those of my clients, plus the strategies I have used to make changes when I find myself scared, insecure and uncertain in the Mindset Makeover 2: #RadicalResponsibility course this week.

 Because experiencing those things are inevitable.
 But surrendering to them and throwing in the towel is not.
-We can alway control our responses to situations and I’m going to be doing deep into how to do just that in the Mindset Makeover 2: #RadicalResponsibility course, open now for a limited time.
+We can alway control our responses to situations and I’m going to be doing deep into how to do just that in the Mindset Makeover 2: #RadicalResponsibility course, open NOW.
 I can’t wait to share this education with you!
 GET YOUR SPOT HERE.

 Some tweetables for you: